NuGet/NuGetDocs/NuGet.Docs/Release-Notes/NuGet-3.2-RC.md

 ## New Features

 * Projects that live in the same folder can now have different project.json files in that folder specific to each project.
 For each project, name the project.json file {ProjectName}.project.json and NuGet will properly reference and use that content for each project appropriately.
-[1102](https://github.com/NuGet/Home/issues/1102)
+This supports a new feature  [1102](https://github.com/NuGet/Home/issues/1102)
 * NuGet.config now supports a globalPackagesFolder as a relative path - [1062](https://github.com/NuGet/Home/issues/1062)

 ## Command-line updates